meysam-safarzadeh/aici_challenge/readme.md

 📥 **Sample Results:**
 - **Office Scene:** [Download from Google Drive](https://drive.google.com/file/d/1TCsP8TXj-882Xmx3_HmOHLyazZ1Z67TO/view?usp=drive_link)

+  > ⚠️ **Note:** This office scene had some cuts in data recordings and the data was not smooth and continuous.
+This resulted in suboptimal final registration.
+Using more robust global registration methods like RANSAC could improve results to some extent.

 - **Bathroom Scene:** [Download from Google Drive](https://drive.google.com/file/d/19hW9J1_a_cf20HbRDeNWB6dkX72LOTPW/view?usp=drive_link)

 ### Additional Outputs